awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/cost.md

  * Orchestration

  The actual cost depends on the tasks performed and the complexity.
-Take the molecule unfolding function for the prepared sample (117_idel.mol2) as an example.
+Take the molecular unfolding function for the prepared sample (117_idel.mol2) as an example.
 The following calculation is based on that customers use the notebook to study sample code as well as use the solution to run one complete batch test both on quantum computing resource and classical computing